-We are developers; we share our code on Github, Gitlab, or in another place.
-We cooperate, share our knowledge and libraries.
+We are developers; we share our code on GitHub, GitLab, or elsewhere.
+We love to cooperate.
+We share our knowledge and build libraries for others to use.
 We have this in our DNA.
-It saves us time and money; it helps us to move forward faster and produce better software.
+It saves us time and money; it helps us to move forward faster and create better products.

-Why don’t we share translations to make our apps better for the worldwide audience?
-Why we pay for translating the same words again and again?
+Why don’t we share translations to make our content better for the worldwide audience?
+Why should we pay for translating the same words again and again?
 Does it make sense?
 It does not, and ShareTM is here to fix this issue.

-Upload your app to Localazy and instantly share your translations with other apps on the platform, and as a reward, get your app translated to more languages for free.
+Upload your strings and texts to Localazy and opt-in to instantly share your translations with other projects on the platform, and as a reward, get your strings translated to more languages.

-ShareTM works on two levels, and the first one is assistive translation memory.
-It helps your translators while they are translating your mobile app.
-It speeds up the process and provides industry-related context, and as our industry is mobile apps, ShareTM empowers your translators with the insight into the most common translations and how many apps use them.
+ShareTM works as an assistive translation memory.
+It helps your translators while they are translating your texts.
+It speeds up the process and empowers your translators with insight into the most common translations and how many other projects use them.